Sumanth484/Jenkins/Amazon-Clone/steps.md

 ## Step 5: Configure Git-Hub webhook and jenkins Pipeline

-# Steps to Configure GitHub Webhook and Jenkins Job

 ## 1. Configure GitHub Webhook

 ### Navigate to Your GitHub Repository: